 14) Submit your site to business & real estate directories

 Search engines largely rely on information from business directories.
-You need to submit your real estate website to the ones that are high ranking and trustworthy.
+You need to submit your real estate website to the ones that are high-ranking and trustworthy.

 Google compares the information it finds on these sites with its own data about you.
-If it’s the same everywhere, it marks you as a reliable, established business worth to be ranked high.
+If it’s the same everywhere, it marks you as a reliable, established business worth being ranked high.
 It believes you’re most likely provide the best expertise to customers, and that’s what Google tries to deliver for every search query its users enter.
 So your next big step should be listing your website on many good real estate directories, making sure all info that appears about you is updated and consistent everywhere.

 15) Craft ads that are locally relevant